shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 - ⚠️ Expensive numerical ODE simulations at training time!
 - ⚠️ Estimators for the divergence to scale nicely with high dimension. [^hutchinson]

-CNFs are very expressive as they parametrise a large class of flows, and therefore of probability distribution.
+CNFs are very expressive as they parametrise a large class of flows, and therefore of probability distributions.
 Yet training can be *extremely* slow due to the ODE integration at each iteration.
 One may wonder whether a 'simulation-free', i.e. *not* requiring any integration, training procedure exists for training these CNFs.

 <!-- > [name=Tor] Should add a citation for the "large class of flows" claim. -->